dimojenko/RADtools/README.md

 Since this script connects to Microsoft Outlook, it will need to be ran in a Microsoft shell, such as Windows Powershell.

+### Rename PDF GUI
+This is a Windows GUI for renaming scans of test case data sheets with the accepted naming scheme.
+The user will be asked for a PDF file or multiple files to rename.
+The program then reads in those PDFs and extracts the test case number which is used to find the proper name for that particular data sheet.
+Then the PDFs are renamed accordingly in their original location.

+To use the Windows executable, the entire /renamePDFguiEXE/ folder will need to be downloaded.
+However, to run the program, only the executable (.exe) needs to be run or double-clicked.
+Alternatively, the Python scripts in /source/ can be used.
+There is one that only uses a terminal, and another for the GUI version.

 ### Image Capture
 This module contains functions used in capturing images from connected cameras.
 The image files are saved in the user's Camera Roll folder with the proper naming convention, and a resized image is displayed in a pop-up window when captured.
-There are also modules which can be imported or used as scripts to perform the DOV or IQTF image captures with a GUI.

-There is also a Windows executable for the IQTF image capture GUI, found in the IQTF folder.
-This is similar to the DOV Assistant in this repo, except there's no Zaber control module.
-Images can be captured and saved in the proper format for the Uniformity and Field of View tests.
+This module is used in the IQTF Image Capture module as well as the Image Capture DOV within the DOV Assistant module in this repo.

+___
+## IQTF

+### IQTF Image Capture
+This module builds off of the Image Capture module in this repo, providing a GUI to more easily capture the required images for the IQTF tests.
+It allows users to choose a test to perform, either the Uniformity or Field of View test, and fill in metadata used to save the resulting images.
 To function as intended, this GUI will need to be ran on a Windows PC with no webcam, such that the scope has the only attached cameras.

 If running as a script, use a Microsoft shell.

-___
-## IQTF
+There is also an standalone Windows executable version.

 ### IQTF Data Extractor
 This is a script for extracting data from IQTF Uniformity and Field of View test results.
 It